 It is a rough-and-tumble kind of town and reports of shoot-outs in its streets are not uncommon, though security forces were reported to have gotten at least a partial hold on the situation in late 2006.
 Still, you may want to limit your time here to that required to cross the Río La Pasión on your way south to the Verapaces or to organize a trip to one of the nearby attractions.

-In addition to serving as an important waterway for trade in Mayan times so it is surrounded by some of the most impirtant Mayan Ruins in Guatemala.
-Although they don’t tend to get involved with tourists, it certainly adds to the remote lawless frontier atmosphere that seems to permeate this town.
+In addition to serving as an important waterway for trade-in Mayan times, so it is surrounded by some of the most important Mayan Ruins in Guatemala.
+Although they don’t tend to get involved with tourists, it certainly adds to the remote, lawless frontier atmosphere that seems to permeate this town.

-Places worth visiting around this town in Peten Guatemala:
+Places worth visiting in Sayaxché Peten in Guatemala:

 – Ceibal Mayan Ruins